shohugmdhossain/shohugmdhossain.github.io/index.md

 site_theme               : "default" # Currently available options are "default", "air" title                    : "Md Shohug Hossain" title_separator          : "-"
-name                     : &name "Your Name" description              : &description "Your Name's academic portfolio"   # Update this with a general description of your site, this is the default if not overridden by a page url                      : https://academicpages.github.io # The base hostname & protocol for your site e.g. "https://[your GitHub username].github.io",
+name                     : &name "Md Shohug Hossain" description              : &description "Your Name's academic portfolio"   # Update this with a general description of your site, this is the default if not overridden by a page url                      : https://academicpages.github.io # The base hostname & protocol for your site e.g. "https://[your GitHub username].github.io",
                                                            # or if you already have some other page hosted on Github then use "https://[your GitHub username].github.io/[Your Repo Name]"